alpha-yadav/Ludo/readme.md

 # BMI-calc
 Test repository for Git tutorial
-The git and github learn by the Git tutoial on https://www.w3schools.com
+The git and github learn by the Git tutoial on laptop